-These Chocolate Chip Almond Chickpea Blondies are really easy to make, taste great and are free of eggs/milk/butter and flour.
 Moist and fudgy just like a normal blondie and you wouldn’t even realise how healthy they are from how good they taste.
-Bursting with nutrition, heart-healthy fats, fibre and a few slices can count as up to 3 of your portions of fruit/vegetables.
-Suitable for vegans, gluten free (make sure to use gluten-free oats), healthy and plant-based diets.
+Bursting with nutrition, heart-healthy fats, fibre and a few slices can count as up to 2 of your portions of fruit/vegetables.
+Suitable for vegan, gluten free (make sure to use gluten-free oats), healthy and plant-based diets.

 Chocolate Chip Almond Chickpea Blondies Recipe